Learn about free on-demand learning

 Physicians have the ability to change their status from PAR to non-PAR or vice versa annually.
 Once made, the decision is generally binding until the next annual contracting cycle except where the physician's practice situation has changed significantly, such as relocation to a different geographic area or a different group practice.
 To become a private contractor, physicians must give Medicare 30 days notice before the first day of the quarter when the contract will take effect.

-Providers considering a change in their Medicare status must first determine that they are not bound by any contractual arrangements with hospitals, health plans or other entities that require them to be a PAR physician.
-In addition, it is imperative to understand to verify any state laws that have been enacted prohibiting physicians from balance billing their patients.
+Providers considering a change in their Medicare status must first determine that they are not bound by any contractual arrangements with hospitals, health plans, or other entities that require them to be a PAR physician.
+In addition, it is imperative to understand and verify any state laws that have been enacted prohibiting physicians from balance billing their patients.

 If the decision is made to enroll as a Medicare participating provider after the 90-day grace period, the individual provider must wait and complete a form during open enrollment and is obligated to remain a participant until the following annual enrollment period.